-Molecular Microbiology & Immunology, Ph.D.
+Molecular Microbiology and Immunology, Ph.D.

 SLU's state-of-the-art research laboratories are located in the Doisy Research Center and basic science departments in the Saint Louis University School of Medicine.

-The primary and secondary faculty in molecular microbiology and immunology department have strong independent research programs funded by the government, research foundations and industry.
+The primary and secondary faculty in molecular microbiology and immunology department have strong independent research programs funded by the government, research foundations, and industry.
 The faculty serve on national peer-review panels and journal editorial boards and often are invited to present research at other institutions.
 Their research is published in highly visible scientific journals.

 Graduate instruction in the MMI program includes:

 - Training in scientific writing and oral presentation skills